Ferratauris/hugo/content/en/linux/lpic-1/12-customising-the-shell.md

 ## Conclusion

 This was a hefty article.
-There was alot to learn and a lot to try to remember The most important things to learn here are:
+There was a lot to learn and a lot to try to remember The most important things to learn here are:

 * Where the configuration files for the shell are